Tahsin-Mayeesha/Mediaviz/README.md

 ![](assets/karate_club.png)

-# Contribution
+# Contribution and Further Improvement

 If you want to contribute please send a pull request with listing the changes you have made and the reasoning clearly stated.
+Integrating the drawing function with matplotlib better and trying out different heuristics for automated scaling would be a priority.

 # License